ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/deeplee-mini-projector-giveaway.markdown

 entry-content: "Enter the draw to win the Deeplee Mini Projector by completing the\
   \ form below before 23:59 on 25th of October 2018."
 has-winner: false
-prize-description: "The Deeplee Mini Projector!"
+prize-description: "The Deeplee Mini Projector in blue colour."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\
   \ is also available on:\r\nhttps://club.expressly.io/competitions/deeplee-mini-projector-giveaway"
 ---